 In 2016, CWD was for the first time detected in Europe, in six free-ranging cervids in Norway.
-In total, the CWD testing has revealed 20 reindeer, nine moose and two red deer positive for the disease in the period 2016-2021.
+In total, the CWD testing has revealed 21 reindeer, eleven moose and three red deer positive for the disease in the period 2016-2022.
 The first 19 reindeer cases were detected within the outbreak zone 1 of Nordfjella wild reindeer management area.
 The affected Nordfjella population was culled in 2018.
-One additional case was diagnosed in a reindeer hunted at Hardangervidda in September 2020.
-This discovery of CWD in a new reindeer area is challenging the effort to eradicate the disease within the reindeer populations.
+Two additional cases have been diagnosed in reindeer hunted at Hardangervidda in September 2020 and September 2022.
+The discovery of CWD in a new reindeer area is challenging the effort to eradicate the disease in the reindeer populations.